-The .hamburg registry operator will establish and publish a single abuse point of contact on its website.
-This contact is responsible for addressing matters requiring expedited attention and for providing a timely response to abuse complaints concerning all names registered in the .hamburg, through all registrars of record, including those involving a reseller.
+The .reise registry operator will establish and publish a single point of contact for abuse cases on its website.
+This contact is responsible for addressing matters requiring expedited attention and for providing a timely response to abuse complaints concerning all names registered under .reise.